can a smart plug dim lights

 Similarly, when we wake up early in the morning, it’s nice to be able to ease into the day.
 I don’t know about you, but I don’t want my emotions heightened when I first wake up.

-By controlling the levels of light in your bedroom, and your home, smart plug dimmers are able to facilitate your emotional state and promote general wellbeing.
+By controlling the levels of light in your bedroom, and your home, smart plug dimmers are able to facilitate your emotional state and promote general well-being.

 Conclusion